-It’s been almost a decade since I bought my field journal.
+It’s been over a decade since I bought my field journal.
 When I saw it in a gift shop I knew I had to have it – the Col. Littleton No. 9 Journal, wrought of thick leather and brass.
-It looked like something that Hemmingway might have opened under the glow of an oil lamp to record some electrifying showdown involving a flurry of dust, a custom English side-by-side rifle, and a pissed off cape buffalo.
-When I told mom what I paid for the No. 9. she wryly replied (in that motherly tone of unmistakable endearment) Hunter, I doubt you have anything that important to say.
+It looked like something that Hemmingway might have opened under the glow of an oil lamp to record some electrifying showdown involving a flurry of dust, a custom English side-by-side rifle, and a furious cape buffalo.
+When I told mom what I paid for the No. 9. she wryly replied (in a motherly tone of endearment) Hunter, I doubt you have anything THAT important to say.

 Fortunately for most of us, neither a literary propensity nor grammatical precision is requisite to keeping a field journal.
 In fact laboriously technical composition in a field journal only tells first-hand that the author wasn’t paying attention to, well… the field.
 Formalism is tacky in a field journal, so if that’s your thing, keep a diary.
 Meanwhile two deer just slipped right past you.